ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

 =====================
 Nine-phase PMSM Model
 =====================

-Important: This IP-core is based on the :ref:`uz_pmsmModel` IP-core, where the basics (e.g. working principle of the integrations is explained).
+Important: This IP-core is based on the :ref:`uz_pmsmModel` IP-core, where the basics (e.g. working principle of the integrations are explained).

 Differences to the three-phase PMSM model IP-core: